Meet our team, consisting of core staff and affiliated academics from various Schools and Institutes.

 Do you have any questions, remarks or ideas for contributing to the platform?
-You can always contact the core team to plan a chat, either online or on campus.
+Please contact us to plan a chat, either online or on campus.

 Femke focuses on the role of design within DIT.
 There are so many different approaches, so she tries to figure out what fits within DIT.
 She firmly believes in the power of design to make futures experienceable and tangible.